 While it boasts incredible hikes and vantage points for sunset and sunrise, it also has the perfect place to take your ISUP out and explore.
 The red walls will tower over you as you paddle through the valley, watching for hawks gliding overhead and curious fish underneath.
 If you’re lucky you may even spot freshwater crocs basking in the sun.

-Paddle to the scenic Indarri Falls and take a relaxing swim in the water, then stop and refuel with a picnic on the bank whilst you unwind.
 This paddle allows you to really take in the true magnificence of the gorge however it can be busy during the peak season (April to October) so be ready to share the water with kayakers, canoers or even those swimming along in inflatable tubes!

 Creatures of Boodjamulla